Written by Yoppie

 And this video from Babylon Health gives a quick guide (less than 2 minutes) to checking your boobs properly and covering all areas.

-Breasts are generally fleshy and a bit lumpy anyway, so it’s difficult to tell if you’re feeling a lump that is just a hormonal change, or something that needs checking.
+Breasts are generally fleshy and a bit lumpy anyway, so it’s difficult to tell if you’re feeling something normal, a lump due to hormonal change, or something that needs checking.
 In general, always get lumps checked.
 Some lumps to feel for are those that:

 The above are the most common criteria but don’t discount a lump if it doesn’t have one or more of these characteristics: if in doubt, always check it out.